-- 44. Our understanding is that investors would welcome enhanced requirements for the provision of external assurance over sustainability information. - 45.
-The proposals require disclosures about a broad range of sustainability-related topics, meaning auditors and regulators may find it challenging to provide assurance on the completeness of the information disclosed.
-While we believe that the accountancy profession is generally well placed to provide that assurance, we nonetheless believe that some refinement to the proposals is needed before they can provide what we would consider to be a suitable basis for auditors and regulators to determine whether an entity has complied with them.

-- 46. However, if some of the drafting issues and other matters we identify below most notably around the lack of key definitions are adequately addressed, it should be possible for the proposals to provide a good basis for assurance and regulatory enforcement. - 47.
+- 48. Our ongoing engagement with investors and other stakeholders strongly suggests a growing demand from investor for enhanced requirements for the provision of external assurance over sustainability information. - 49.
+The Board's proposals require disclosures about a broad range of sustainability-related topics, meaning auditors and regulators may find it challenging to provide assurance on the completeness of the information disclosed.
+It will also be challenging to provide assurance on forward-looking information or on the scope of the value chain.
+While we believe that the accountancy profession is generally well placed to provide that assurance, we nonetheless believe that some refinement to the proposals is needed before the proposals can provide what we would consider to be a suitable basis for auditors and regulators to determine whether an entity has complied with them. - 50.
+However, if the key drafting issues and other matters we identify below most notably around the lack of key definitions are adequately addressed, it should be possible for the proposals to provide a good basis for assurance and regulatory enforcement. - 51.
 It would be helpful to require companies to explicitly disclose what they consider to be significant sustainability-related risks and opportunities, and why.
-Auditors and regulators would then be better able to assess whether all relevant disclosures had been made.
+Auditors and regulators would then be better able to assess whether all relevant disclosures had been made. - 52.
+We encourage the Board to work closely with auditing and assurance standard-setters including the International Auditing and Assurance Standards Board (IAASB), which is currently working on a standard focussing on assurance on sustainability reporting.